dovecot/documentation/docs/core/config/mailbox/formats/dbox.md

 In these tables `<root>` is shorthand for the mail location root directory on the filesystem.

-Index files can be stored in a different location by using the `INDEX` parameter in the mail location specification.
-If the `INDEX` parameter is specified, it will override the mail location root for index files and the "map index" file (`mdbox only`).
+Index files can be stored in a different location by using the [[setting,mail_index_path]] setting.
+If specified, it will override the mail location root for index files and mdbox's "map index" file.

 | Location | Description |
 | -------- | ----------- |